The Georgia city of Newnan is part of the wider metropolitan Atlanta region, lying approximately 30 miles southwest of the state capital.

 10. The Little White House

-A favourite retreat of Franklin D Roosevelt, the 32nd President of the United States, the Little White House is located roughly 50 kilometres south of Newnan in Warm Springs.
+A favourite retreat of Franklin D Roosevelt, the 32nd President of the United States, the Little White House is located roughly 20 miles south of Newnan in Warm Springs.

 Roosevelt had this retreat built on Pine Mountain long before he became president, when he was the governor of New York.